Kuipers v Gordon Riley Transport: Background

 On 29 January 1972, Albertan newspapers including the Edmonton Journal and the Red Deer Advocate reported that a young boy had sustained serious injuries following a car crash south of Red Deer the previous day (28 January 1972).
 The following week the Lacombe Globe reported on the incident as well.
 Four years later when the injuries were addressed in court, the multi-vehicle collision was described in more detail.
 An initial collision between two vehicles in a whiteout area led both drivers to stop southbound on Alberta Highway 2.
 When a third vehicle driven by plaintiff Gerhardus Kuipers approached the site of the collision, it was forced to stop.
 A semi-trailer truck operated by Gordon Riley Transport subsequently entered the whiteout area and violently struck Kuipers' vehicle from the rear.
 Other collisions resulted and Alberta Supreme Court Justice Samuel Sereth Lieberman stated that the incident came to involve a total of eight vehicles.

 Trial and verdict

 Kuipers claimed against all drivers of the other vehicles; however, Lieberman only advanced the charge against the Gordon Riley Transport vehicle that had struck the Kuipers vehicle.
+Counsel for the plaintiffs included Alec T. Murray, who went on to serve as a Justice of the Court of King’s Bench of Alberta and later as Associate Chief Justice.
 The case was settled in Kuipers' favour and the family was awarded a total of $124,077.09 CAD in damages.

 In Lieberman's final judgment, he cited Teno v Arnold (1974) stating that "in Teno v.
 Arnold, supra, the Ontario Court of Appeal disagreed with Chief Justice McGillivray's view that the figures to be used in assessing damages for pain suffering and loss of amenities were arbitrary or conventional.
 That Court, however, accepted the principle that awards for similar injuries should be comparable."
 Lieberman cited Teno v Arnold when explaining his assessment of damages.